Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Discussion

 \subsubsection{Acknowledgments}

-This work was supported in part by Health Resources and Services Administration contract 234-2005-370011C.
-The content is the responsibility of the authors alone and does not necessarily reflect the views or policies of the Department of Health and Human Services, nor does mention of trade names, commerical products, or organizations imply endorsement by the U.S.~Government.
+This work was supported in part by National Science Foundation CAREER award \#2047981, and by Health Resources and Services Administration contract 234-2005-370011C.
+The content is the responsibility of the author alone and does not necessarily reflect the views or policies of the National Science Foundation or the Department of Health and Human Services, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S.~Government.